-Teofilo Carlos and petitioner Juan De Dios Carlos were brothers who each have three parcels of land by virtue of inheritance.
+Teofilo Carlos and petitioner Juan De Dios Carlos were brothers who each had three parcels of land by virtue of inheritance.
 Later Teofilo died intestate.
-He was survived by respondents Felicidad Sandoval and their son, Teofilo Carlos II.
+He was survived by his wife Felicidad Sandoval and their son, Teofilo Carlos II.
 Upon Teofilo’s death, two parcels of land were registered in the name of Felicidad and Teofilo II.
-In August 1995, Carlos commenced an action against respondents before the court a quo.
+In August 1995, Carlos commenced an action for the annulment of the marriage between Teofilo and Felicidad.
 In his complaint, Carlos asserted that the marriage between his late brother and Felicidad was a nullity in view of the absence of the required marriage license.
 He likewise maintained that his deceased brother was neither the natural nor the adoptive father of Teofilo Carlos II.
 He argued that the properties covered by such certificates of title, including the sums received by respondents as proceeds, should be reconveyed to him.

 The advent of the Rule on Declaration of Absolute Nullity of Void Marriages marks the beginning of the end of the right of the heirs of the deceased spouse to bring a nullity of marriage case against the surviving spouse.
 But the Rule never intended to deprive the compulsory or intestate heirs of their successional rights.